SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Pier 39

 Pier 39 is also the location for Tulipmania.
-For two weeks in February, the area around the pier is beautifully colored with thousands of tulips.
+For two weeks in February, the area around the pier will be covered with thousands of beautiful and stunning tulips.

 For the Kids: Are you looking for the best activities for kids?
 Check out my list of fun things to do from the SF Bay Cruises to the 7D Experience.

 If you are spending most of your time at Pier 39 or in the Fisherman's Wharf San Francisco neighborhood, then your best bet is to book a hotel nearby.
-There are hundreds to choose from including big name hotels such as the Marriott or the Courtyard.
-There are also other great hotels such as the Argonaut or the Wharf Inn.
+There are hundreds to choose from, including famous hotels such as the Marriott or the Courtyard.
+Other great hotels, such as the Argonaut or the Wharf Inn are in the area.

 Learn More: Fisherman's Wharf Hotels

-Tip to Save: Before you book your hotel, make sure to search for the best deals here.
+Tip to Save: Before booking your hotel, search for the best deals here.
 They offer dozens of deals for places all throughout San Francisco.
 Browse great deals today!

 There are dozens of restaurants in the Fisherman's Wharf San Francisco neighborhood.
-You will find everything from grab and go places to nicer sit-down restaurants.
+You will find everything from grab-and-go places to more upscale sit-down restaurants.
 Here are just some of the great places to check out during your visit.

 >> Additional places to eat around Fisherman's Wharf

 There are a number of transportation options to get to Fisherman's Wharf San Francisco.
-Here is a map to show you some of the main stops for most of the options below.
+Below is a map showing you some of the main stops for most opportunities.
 The star on the map is Pier 39.
 The heart is where the ferry picks you up for Alcatraz Island.

-The F Streetcar is a popular option to get from Union Square to Fisherman's Wharf San Francisco. #1 and #4 on the map above show you two of the most used stops along this line.
+The F Streetcar is a popular option to get from Union Square to Fisherman's Wharf San Francisco.
+The numbers "1" and "4" on the map above show you two of the most used stops along this line.

 This streetcar picks up all the way along Market Street and runs about every 15 minutes.
 It will take you about 20 to 25 minutes to get here.